Okay: Please disbelieve.

 SynToy: SynToy is being created as a technology enabled and algorithm-driven personal resource for thinking, & playing with ideas and concepts.
 You may select from 1000s of conceptual questions, and then select from 1000s of snippets (tiles) and self create listening sessions ranging from a minute to over a 100 hours.
 SynToy is now available on App Store (iOS) and Google Play (Android).

-Access: The episodes (& SynTalk Albums) may be accessed or subscribed to, for free, via SoundCloud, iTunes, or the Episodes page.
-You may also track us on Twitter (@SynTalk, updated almost daily with concepts, thoughts & periodic announcements).
-You may download / bookmark links or apps on your preferred platform.
+Access: The SynTalk episodes (& SynTalk Albums) may be accessed or subscribed to, for free, via SoundCloud, iTunes, or the Episodes or SynTalkrs page.
+You may also track us on Twitter (@SynTalk, updated almost daily with thoughts & periodic announcements).
+You may download / bookmark links or apps on your preferred platform or device.
 SynTalk is committed to making its episodes available on all relevant internet-based platforms.
-We release almost three episodes every month (recordings happen on Saturdays and episodes are released on Sundays).
+We release 3-4 episodes every month (recordings usually happen on Saturdays, & episodes are released on Sundays).